Cookie Monster: Origin

-In 1967, Henson used the "Wheel-Stealer" puppet for an IBM training film called Coffee Break Machine.
-In the sketch, called "The Computer Dinner", the monster (with frightening eyes and fangs) devours a complex coffee making machine as it describes its different parts.
+In 1967, Henson used the "Wheel-Stealer" puppet for an IBM training film, Coffee Break Machine.
+In the sketch, "The Computer Dinner", the monster (with frightening eyes and fangs) devours a complex coffee-making machine as it describes its different parts.
 When he is finished, the machine announces the monster has activated the machine's anti-vandalism system, which contains the most powerful explosives known to man.
 The monster promptly explodes.
 This sketch was also performed in October 1967 on The Ed Sullivan Show.
 It was also later performed on the George Burns episode of The Muppet Show using the Luncheon Counter Monster.

 Two years later, Henson used a similarly-designed and equally hungry monster for three commercials selling Munchos, a Frito-Lay potato snack.
-This time, the puppet was called Arnold, the Munching Monster.
+This time, the puppet was named Arnold, the Munching Monster.
 After the three ads were produced, Henson had the opportunity to renew the contract.
-He chose not to, because at that point he was working on Sesame Street — and that monster puppet was moving on to the next stage in his career.
+He chose not to, because at that point it seemed that the character was becoming popular on its own.
+He was working on Sesame Street — and that monster puppet was moving on to the next stage in his career.
 According to Frank Oz, in a later routine the then unnamed monster won a quiz show and for winning was "given the choice of $10,000 cash, a new car, a trip to Hawaii, or a cookie."
 He took the cookie and from then on he was Cookie Monster.

 Cookie Monster, still unnamed, made his Sesame Street debut in the first episode, interfering with Kermit the Frog's "famous W lecture" by eating a model "W" bit by bit.
 He turns it into an "N", a "V", and finally an "I", to Kermit's frustration.
 He then tries to eat Kermit.